raphael-correa-ng/authenticated-fullstack-starter/README.md

 ## Authenticated Fullstack Starter

-A starter-kit for a fullstack application, featuring microservices, authentication, integration tests, and running on Docker
+A starter-kit for a fullstack application, featuring microservices, authentication, and integration tests - all running on Docker

 <hr>